esperanca/personal_website/src/posts/weeknotes-042.md

 I was assigned to lead a strategic initiative as soon as I joined.
 I worked so hard — like I hadn’t for long.
 Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I was responsible for the research strategy and conducted all interviews.
 Using Indi Young’s Listening Sessions method was so helpful.
 I listened to a group of inspiring women in Brazil and learned so much about what/how/why healthcare is still so hard for so many.
 We sprinted.
 We tested.
 We argued.
 I feel people are excited about the learnings and the challenges.
 I am quite optimistic.

-More recently, I have been refocusing my time on my small but mighty design team.
+More recently, I have been focusing my time on my small but mighty design team.
 They are spread over 3 countries: Poland, Spain and Germany.
 All of them are lovely, talented and unique.

 I am lucky to say I think I have already people I can call friends at work.
 A good start.